A Relative Inexact Proximal Gradient Method with an Explicit Linesearch: Inexact Proximal Gradient Method

 Given that $f$ is differentiable, the left-hand side of the above inequality approaches zero as $\beta \downarrow 0$, leading to the conclusion that

 This implies $x_{k} = \tilde{x}_{k}$ contradicting the assumption that $x_{k} \neq \tilde{x}_{k}$.

+The above lemma ensures that the linesearch procedure in Step~4 of the IPG-ELS method terminates after a finite number of iterations.
+This result is fundamental to the convergence analysis of the method, as it guarantees that the linesearch procedure is well-defined.

+Next, we provide a remark on the possibility of initiating the linesearch with a larger stepsize.

+\begin{remark}[Over-relaxation Strategy] In the current implementation, the linesearch algorithm begins with an initial stepsize $\beta = 1$.
+Considering larger initial values for $\beta$, thereby adopting an over-relaxation strategy, may potentially accelerate convergence by extrapolating beyond standard update steps.
+This approach is related to the concept of conic averagedness \cite{BartzDaoPhan}, which offers a framework for analyzing the convergence properties of fixed-point algorithms under relaxed conditions.
+However, initiating the linesearch with $\beta > 1$ presents significant challenges to our current approach.
+While the linesearch remains well-defined for any $\beta > 1$, and the proof of finite termination would be directly extended, the convergence and complexity analysis of our scheme depend on the convexity of the function $f$ and the appropriateness of the direction $y_k - x_k$ to ensure a sufficient decrease in the objective function.
+Therefore, our convergence analysis does not cover such cases, and the practical implications for this approach are unclear. \end{remark}

-The subsequent analysis investigates the linesearch procedure introduced in Step~4 of the IPG-ELS method, assuming that the gradient of the function $f$, $\nabla f$, is Lipschitz continuous.
-We aim to establish an upper bound for the number of iterations required by the linesearch procedure in Step~4.
+The subsequent analysis investigates the complexity of the linesearch procedure introduced in Step~4 of the IPG-ELS method.
+Here we assume that the gradient of the function $f$, $\nabla f$, is Lipschitz continuous only to establish an upper bound for the number of iterations required by the linesearch procedure in Step~4.

 \begin{lemma}[Lipschitz Condition and Linesearch Complexity] Assume that \(f\) has an \(L\)-Lipschitz continuous gradient and that \(x_{k}\) is not a solution to problem~\eqref{main-prob}.
 Then, any \(\beta \leq \tau/(2L)\) satisfies \eqref{ineq:linesearch}.
 As a consequence, the linesearch procedure in Step~4 of the IPG-ELS method stops in at most